Deadline: January 31

 Washington, DC 20005

 The Minority Fellowship Program, funded by ASA and annual contributions from Sociologists for Women in Society, Alpha Kappa Delta, the Association for Black Sociologists, the Southwestern Sociological Association, the Midwest Sociological Society, the Eastern Sociological Society, the Pacific Sociological Association, the Southern Sociological Society, and generous individual member contributions, is primarily, but not solely, designed for minority students sufficiently advanced in their Ph.D. program to demonstrate their commitment to a research career.

-MFP APPLICANTS MUST BE ENROLLED IN (AND HAVE COMPLETED ONE FULL ACADEMIC YEAR IN) A PROGRAM THAT GRANTS THE PHD IN SOCIOLOGY AT THE TIME OF APPLICATION.
+MFP APPLICANTS MUST BE ENROLLED IN A PROGRAM THAT GRANTS THE PHD IN SOCIOLOGY, AND HAVE COMPLETED ONE YEAR OF THE PROGRAM (AT THE PHD LEVEL) AT THE TIME OF APPLICATION.

 MFP Fellows are selected on the basis of their commitment to research, the focus of their research experience, academic achievement, scholarship, writing ability, research potential, financial need, and racial/ethnic minority background.
 Specifically, applicants must be members of one of the following racial/ethnic groups: Blacks/African Americans, Latinos/as (e.g., Mexican Americans, Puerto Ricans, Cubans), American Indians or Alaskan Natives, and Asians (e.g., Chinese, Japanese, Korean, Southeast Asian, South Asian), or Pacific Islanders (e.g., Hawaiian, Guamanian, Samoan, Filipino).
 Fellows must be citizens or non-citizen nationals of the U.S., have been lawfully admitted to the U.S. for permanent residence, or be eligible under DACA.